-An array, where an element is indexed by a unique block number, is used to indicate if each basic block in the program is currently within the cache.
-The compiler determines if each loop in a function, proceeding from the outermost loop first, can fit in the cache and does not contain any calls to other functions that are being measured.
-The same cache simulator used to analyze the cache performance during the execution of a measured program was linked with the compiler so it could be invoked to check if a loop will fit in the cache.
-If the loop does fit, then instructions are inserted in the preheader block of the loop to clear the array elements associated with the blocks in the loop.
+in the loop.
 Note, that if a preheader block is not available, then one will be created.
 For each block within the loop, instructions are inserted to determine if the block currently resides in the cache by checking the array element associated with the block.
-If the array element is currently set and a simulated context switch cannot occur while the instructions in the block are executed, then the number of cache hits and context switch information is adjusted.
+If the array element is currently set and a simulated context switch cannot occur while the instructions in the block are executed, then the number of cache hits and the context switch information are adjusted.
 It is assumed that the inserted instructions to perform these two checks are much less expensive than processing the reference by the cache simulator.
 If a context switch does occur, then the array elements within the loop are cleared.
 Thus, when a loop that fits in the cache is entered, except when a context switch occurs, the cache simulator is invoked at most once for each block in the loop.
 Technique C is used for code outside of loops or in loops that do not fit in the cache.
-For the example in Figure 3, which contains a loop with a single basic block, simulated context switches occur every 10,000 units of work.
+For the example in Figure 6, which contains a loop with a single basic block, simulated context switches occur every 10,000 units of work.
 The context interval can be changed, but would require recompiling the program being measured.